DOOMSDAY101/LEARN-WITH-ME/SQL/5-sql-insert-into.md

 #### what is SQL INSERT INTO Statement?<br>

-So now we have created our database and our Table, How do we input data into data into this tabe we just created...
+So now we have created our database and our Table, How do we input data into data into this table we just created...
 This is where the SQL **INSERT STATEMENT** comes in.

 The SQL INSERT INTO is an SQL query used to input data our data int the table we've created.<br>
 It is used to add new rows of data into a table in the database.